solarseller.com alternative energy by John Drake Services, Inc. | home

 nice backpacking stove.
 It appears to be

-made by plasma arc cutting stainless
+made by plasma arc cutting of stainless

 steel sheet.
 Ours is nicely made and shows